Typical due diligence issues

 In case of business transfers, employees will need to be terminated and rehired.
 Severance is either paid at the time of the termination/rehire or deferred by recognizing the previous years of service of the employees.

-For Chinese corporate sellers, capital gains will form part of their profits and will be subject to enterprise income tax (EIT) at the rate of 25%.
-For Chinese individuals, Chinese capital gains tax is 20%.
-For foreign sellers of shares, capital gains are subject to 10% withholding tax, unless reduced by a tax treaty.
+For Chinese corporate sellers, capital gains will form part of their profits and will be subject to Enterprise Income Tax (EIT) at the rate of 25%.
+For Chinese individual sellers, capital gains are subject to Individual Income Tax at the rate of 20% on capital gains.
+For foreign sellers of shares/equity, capital gains are subject to a 10% withholding tax, unless reduced by a tax treaty.

 OECD's Two Pillar Solution